Skip to main content

 The University of Kentucky’s Department of Political Science is serious about research collaboration.
 According to Associate Professor Clayton Thyne, “the department has invested heavily in promoting professor-student collaborations over the past several years, and we have seen this investment pay off with a number of co-authored working papers, conference presentations, and published articles.”
 He adds, “a major goal of the program is to develop students who have excellent research skills and have solid foundation when they enter the job market.”

 An example of professor and student collaboration is a project recently published in International Studies Quarterly (2015).
 Dr. Thyne and UK Political Science Ph.D. candidate Anup Phayal both study civil war and peace building.
-Thyne helped guide Phayal and co-author Prabin Khadka in their research into DDR (
+Thyne helped guide Phayal and co-author Prabin Khadka in their research

 By Gail Hairston